-Florida has one of the largest elderly population in the nation, making the issue of euthanasia, or "mercy killing," a relevant legal question.
+Florida has one of the largest elderly populations in the nation, making the issue of euthanasia, or "mercy killing," a relevant legal question.
 Euthanasia is the act of taking someone's life who no longer wishes to live, typically because they have a terminal illness or some other debilitating condition.
+While euthanasia is technically illegal in all states, some allow physician-assisted suicide.

 The basics of Florida's euthanasia-related laws are listed in the table below, with an expanded summary below.
 See FindLaw's Patient Rights Basics for more related articles and resources.